k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 ## Adding New Plugins

 When a new plugin is created in a project, it should be added to the Baseline rule in order to become part of the Discovery job execution.
-Once added to the baseline, the new plugin is automatically propagated to all the existing rules and can have different settings in each rule.
+Once added to the baseline, the new plugin is automatically propagated to all existing rules and can have different settings in each.

-For example, when a newly created plugin is applicable only for running Discovery on the CRM_DB, it should be added to the baseline as 'inactive'.
-In addition, a rule for the CRM_DB should be created, where this plugin should be set to 'active'.
+For example, when a newly created plugin is applicable only to running Discovery on the CRM_DB, it should be added to the baseline as 'inactive'.
+In addition, a rule for the CRM_DB should be created, where this plugin is set to 'active'.

 The steps for adding a new plugin to the pipeline are:

 1. Check the **Override** checkbox of the Baseline rule.
 2. Click the ![](../images/dots.png) icon to open the Plugins context menu and choose **Add Plugin**.
-3. Alternatively, you can select an existing plugin from the list and choose **Duplicate selected** in the context menu.
+3. Alternatively, you can select an existing plugin from the list and choose **Duplicate selected** from the context menu.
 Once the plugin has been duplicated, you can update all its parameters.

 ![](../images/discovery_pipeline_new_plugin.png)

 The new plugin is always added to the end of the Plugins list.
-However, the plugin's execution order can be changed by dragging it to a required position in the list.
+However, the plugin's execution order can be changed by dragging it to the desired position within the list.

-Note that the **Delete selected** option in the context menu is only available for the project plugins while the product plugins cannot be deleted.
+Note that the **Delete selected** option in the context menu is available only for the project plugins while the product plugins cannot be deleted.
 If a product plugin is not needed, it can be set to 'inactive' in the Baseline rule.